What Patients with Diabetes Need to Know about Contact Lenses

 Diabetic retinopathy occurs when high blood sugar causes tiny blood vessel leaks in the retina, the sensitive lining in the back of the eye.
 Those leaks can cause vision to blur and, in severe cases, can result in blindness.
 If you’re suffering from diabetic retinopathy, unfortunately, contact lenses can’t alleviate the problem.
 In many other cases, though, contacts aren’t strictly off the table for people with diabetes.

-In a study of 254 patients with diabetes and 254 without, the group with diabetes only had a 1.8% increased risk of complications with soft daily contact lenses.
+In a study of 254 diabetic patients and 254 without, the group with diabetes only had a 1.8% increased risk of complications with soft daily contact lenses.
 However, a trained eye care professional can talk to you about your vision options, including longer-term solutions like LASIK.
-Talk to a certified eye professional at Swagel Wootton Eye Institute at our Mesa or Chandler locations to learn more about the vision solutions that are right for you.
+Talk to a certified eye doctor at Swagel Wootton Eye Institute at our Mesa or Chandler locations to learn more about the vision solutions that are right for you.